jmmaloney4/F21-CS220/p7/README.md

 **Note:** Your answer should be a **dict** mapping each country to the number of vaccinations done on that date in the country.
 If no data is available for a country on that date, the value should be `None`.

-### #Q6: How many vaccinations are estimated to have been done for each country across the dates mentioned in the dataset?
+### #Q6: How many vaccinations are estimated to have been done for each country?

-**Note:** Your answer should be a **dict** mapping each country to the number of vaccinations done that week in that country.
-If we have data from that country for only a few days of the week, then you need to use the available data.
+**Note:** Your answer should be a **dict** mapping each country name to the sum of the daily vaccinations done in that country.
+If on some days no vaccinations were reported, you need to skip that data.
 If no data is available for a country, the value should be `None`.

+**Hint:** Your code will be somewhat like that in `daily_vaccinations_on` but the conditions you are checking have different actions.
+- If the country is not in the dictionary, add it as a key with the value of None.
+- If `daily_vax` is the empty string, skip this data.
+Otherwise, convert it to an int.
+- If the current entry in the dictionary is None, store this int in the dictionary.
+Otherwise, add this int to the value previously in the dictionary.

 ### #Q7: Which country is estimated to have completed the most number of vaccinations across the dates mentioned in the dataset?